 Of course, if you are hiring someone to do the work for you, you’ll be relying on them to actually do the work and report back to you with a progress update every week or so.

-If you're designing your website yourself, then you are in control of your progress.
-In fact, you're in control of pretty much everything.
+If you’re designing your website yourself, then you are in control of your progress.
+You’re in control of pretty much everything.